davidfung/glox/README.md

   - Go use Uppercase for export symbols.
   - Although no need to implement the hash map mechanics in the Go implementation, still have to implement the hashmap access api.
   - String interning: we do not implement string interning in the Go implementation.
+  - Some words are keywords in Go but not in C.  So have to be named differently:
+    - type -> type_
+    - string() -> str() // compiler.go
+  - glox does not have common.h, so need to scatter the definitions defined in common.h elsewhere.

 ## Implementation